 |Achieve five of ten goals||=||Distinguished Club|

 |Achieve nine of ten goals||=||President's Distinguished Club|

 To be eligible for recognition under the Distinguished Club Program, a club must end the Toastmasters year on June 30 with twenty or more members OR with a net increase of at least five members since beginning of the Toastmasters year July 1.

 In October, January and April your club president will receive an e-mail reminder to check your club’s progress online.
 The report will show your membership base, current membership and progress toward the 10 goals.
 Following the June 30 close date, and after all data received has been processed, your club president will be sent a final, year end report showing how the club did and any recognition it earned.

-Any club member can track how his/her club is doing in the Distinguished Club Program by visiting the Distinguished Club Program Reports page on the Toastmasters International web site.
-Simply enter your club number and click the Generate Report button.
+Any club member can track how his or her club is doing in the Distinguished Club Program by visiting the Dashboard on the Toastmasters International website.